q3769/conottle/README.md

 ## User story

-As an API user, I want to execute all tasks of a given client with a configurable maximum concurrency - the throttle limit - while the total number of clients being serviced in parallel can also be throttled.
+As an API user, I want to execute all tasks of a given client with a configurable maximum concurrency - i.e. the throttle limit - while the total number of clients being serviced in parallel can also be throttled.

 ## Prerequisite